rafaelvzago/skupper-tests/collections/ansible_collections/rhsiqe/skupper/roles/install_skupper_controller/README.md

 # Role: install_skupper_controller

-This Ansible role deploys the Skupper Controller to a Kubernetes cluster.
-The controller manifest is downloaded from a specified URL and applied to the cluster using the provided kubeconfig.
+This Ansible role installs the Skupper Controller in a Kubernetes cluster by applying a pre-defined manifest file.
+The controller is a critical component for managing Skupper resources in a cluster.

 ## Tasks

 - **Install Skupper Controller:**
-  - Applies the Skupper Controller manifest to the Kubernetes cluster, ensuring the deployment of Skupper is initiated.
+  - Uses the `kubernetes.core.k8s` module to apply the controller manifest to the Kubernetes cluster.

 ## Requirements